ValerMuresan/frontend-nanodegree-feedreader/README.md

 17. No test should be dependent on the results of another.
 18. Callbacks should be used to ensure that feeds are loaded before they are tested.
 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+# Installing instructions

+For testing, the user has 2 options:

+## Option 1

+* Download on your computer the ZIP version of the test app from [download](https://valermuresan.github.io/frontend-nanodegree-feedreader/.).
+* Unzip the file.
+* Double click on HTML file.

+## Option 2

+* Clone the project using Git and this URL https://github.com/ValerMuresan/frontend-nanodegree-feedreader.git.
+* Right click on HTML file and open in your favorite [browser](https://www.google.com/chrome/).